atbcb/ICTTestingBaseline/docs/21SyncMedia.md

 ### Test Method Rationale

 ## Accessibility Requirements
-* WCAG2: 1.2.3 Audio Description or Media Alternative (Prerecorded) - An alternative for time-based media or audio description of the prerecorded video content is provided for synchronized media, except when the media is a media alternative for text and is clearly labeled as such.
+* *should we even list this? it allows for an all-text alternative* WCAG2: 1.2.3 Audio Description or Media Alternative (Prerecorded) - An alternative for time-based media or audio description of the prerecorded video content is provided for synchronized media, except when the media is a media alternative for text and is clearly labeled as such.
 (Level A)
+    * Technique ...
+    * Technique ...
 * WCAG2: 1.2.5 Audio Description (Prerecorded)
     * Technique ...
     * Technique ...